 Indeed his recipe, being a version of the classic original contains butter and cream.
 So as you can see in my recipe below I’ve not used those ingredients.

-Instead I concentrated on getting the maximum amount of flavour out of the bare minimum of ingredients and just milk so that this recipe stays as close as possible to the original New England clam chowder.
+Instead with my mussel chowder I concentrated on getting the maximum amount of flavour out of the bare minimum of ingredients and just milk.
+So that this recipe stays as close as possible to the original New England clam chowder.